Hiring

 Some of our tips for having a successful on-site interview include:

 1. Remembering that “on-site” interview can mean a lot of different things: If your company works remotely, is hybrid, or the role you’re interviewing people for is remote, you may not need to have an “on-site,” in-person interview.
 You can however, still bring the same level of professionalism and in-person feel to a remote “on-site.”
 If your meeting runs through the lunch hour, send your candidate a gift card to order food, or place breaks between your interviews.
+2. Thinking of questions on soft skills: While the phone interview or initial screening is a great way to make sure that your candidates are qualified – for example, they have the number of years of experience they listed on their resume, or experience with the specific programming languages your company uses – your on-site interviews should center around gaining a sense of their soft skills - like problem-solving, communication, and how they approach obstacles.

 At its core, engineering is all about problem-solving, analysis, and finding creative solutions.
 Being adaptable, solutions-oriented, and ready to push through even the most challenging bugs are all important traits of an engineer.
 Ask a few technical-specific questions if you realize there’s anything you didn’t cover in your initial call, but try to keep the interview focused on soft skills if possible.